MythBusters (2010 season): Beat the Bloodhound, Part 2

-A revisit of the "Fool the Bloodhound" myth from 2007.
+This was a revisit of the Fool the Bloodhound myth from 2007.
 Adam and Jamie investigated new suggestions for evading detection by a scent hound, using the same dog (Morgan) and handler from that earlier episode.
 Given a five-minute head start, Jamie fled while using...

 Adam and Jamie also explored a bloodhound's ability to single out a suspect from a group.

 Beat the Sniffer Dog

-Four contraband-detecting dogs – Buck, Rex, Gypsy, Max – and their handlers took part in a series of tests arranged by the Build Team.
+Four contraband-detecting dogs—Buck, Rex, Gypsy, Max—and their handlers took part in a series of tests arranged by the Build Team.
 They investigated the possibility of fooling the dogs by...